 Thursday, July 16, 2015

-The Musical
+The Musical (Sept25)

 Another kind of stab was received from the street on the Monday, day two of the return.

 Har Yassin had remained unchanged.
 The cheap, warm and friendly Indian labour; warm and friendly remnant kampung clientele.
 All very tolerable when the money-hungry Dragon was hidden in his office-lair.
 Opposite the market at peak busyness in the rundown to Hari Raya, El Eid, Lebaran in Indonesia.
-Traffic on Changi Road threatened fatalities by the minute: the volume created safety for the elderly raising their hands in plea to the hurrying drivers.
+Traffic on Changi Road threatened fatalities by the minute: the volume ensured some safety for the elderly raising their hands in plea to the hurrying drivers.
 (The pedestrian overpass was used by ten percent of shoppers; road engineering totally inadequate.)

-Husbands and sons picking up women over-laden with plastic bags.
+Husbands & sons picking up women over-laden with plastic bags.
 Delivery trucks.
-Shiny late-model cars and taxis.
+Shiny late-model cars & taxis.
 All double-parked.
 Horns blaring.
 The heat seemed to churn more strongly beneath the aural assault.
 (A recent commentator in Yogyakarta had made the point: never a horn honked in anger or frustration on the roads of Central Java.
-Outstanding fact
+Outstanding fact with which to be reckoned.)

-for both the Buddhists and Muslims, strictly to be avoided?)
+White cab.
+Virgin driven-snow pure was unusual here.
+(Was it the colour of mourning for both the Buddhists and Muslims, strictly to be avoided?)
 Parked directly across the road near the delivery entry-way.
 There might have been an irrelevant sky-blue on the roof.
 What was relevant was red., bold blood-red.
-(Chin colour of fortune and prosperity of course.)
-Red upper-case lettering fourteen-sixteen inches high on the rear door, tailored to fit.
+(Chin colour of fortune & prosperity of course.)
+Red block lettering fourteen-sixteen inches high on the rear door, snug fit.

 LKY